sebastiankennedy/laravel-like/README.md

 2. Answer questions or fix bugs on the [issue tracker](https://github.com/sebastian-kennedy/laravel-like/issues).
 3. Contribute new features or update the wiki.

 _The code contribution process is not very formal.
-You just need to make sure that you follow the PSR-0, PSR-1, and PSR-2 coding guidelines.
+You just need to make sure that you follow the PSR-0, PSR-1, and PSR-12 coding guidelines.
 Any new code contributions must be accompanied by unit tests where applicable._

-## Thanks

 ## License